MIRADOR Real Estate

 Agents are required to renew their licenses periodically and may need to complete continuing education courses.

-Real estate agents are not independent operators but work under the supervision of a licensed real estate broker or brokerage firm.
+A real estate agent in Abu Dhabi must work under the supervision of a licensed real estate broker or a brokerage firm.

 Agents work directly with clients, both buyers and sellers, to help them buy or sell properties.